chrisly42/mc68000-asm-plugin/README.md

 ## Known issues

-- Performance is not optimal yet (no stub index).
 - No referencing of macro invocations and macro definitions.
 - `Find Usages` always shows _"Unclassified"_ though it shouldn't.
 - Macro definitions may cause syntax errors when using backslash arguments.